 She must have sensed his eye on her because she turned.
 Mercy smiled at her.
 She glared at him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kaley CarterWrite a Review